Bacterial vaginosis and pregnancy

 Signs of a condition are things someone else can see or know about you, like you have a rash or you’re coughing.
 Symptoms are things you feel yourself that others can’t see, like having a sore throat or feeling dizzy.
 Many women with BV have no signs or symptoms, but you may have:

 - Strong, fishy odor, especially after having sex

 - Pain, itching or burning in the vagina

 - Itching around the outside of the vagina

 If you think you may have BV, tell your health care provider right away.
 Your provider can check your vagina for signs of vaginal discharge and test a sample of vaginal fluid for bacteria associated with BV.

 BV is treated with antibiotics.
 Antibiotics are medicines that kill infections caused by bacteria.
 The antibiotic may be oral (taken by mouth) or a cream or gel that you put into your vagina.
-Treatment with antibiotics for BV is safe for your baby during pregnancy, and it may help reduce your risk for STDs.
+Treatment with antibiotics for BV is safe for your baby during pregnancy, and it may help reduce your risk for STIs.

 If you have BV: